EAndresen/cards-aws-lambda/README.md

 | go build -o main main.go deck.go game.go player.go |
 | %USERPROFILE%\Go\bin\build-lambda-zip.exe -output main.zip main |

-After this just uppload the main.zip file to aws lamda en create an API in API Gateway to point at your main func.
+After this just upload the main.zip file to aws lambda en create an API in API Gateway to point at your main func.

 ## Battle of the Beasts!
 In a time before ages there were two giants colliding in two different parts of the world.